Skip to content

 Racing to the Bottom

-Most creators never discover that very low prices ($3-$5) actively attract lower-quality subscribers — people who spend less on PPV, tip less frequently, and churn faster.
-The math never works out.
-You end up working harder for less money with a subscriber base that generates the least additional revenue.
+Very low prices ($3–$5) actively attract lower-quality subscribers — people who spend less on PPV, tip less frequently, and churn faster.
+The math never works: you work harder for less money with a subscriber base that generates the least additional revenue.

 Comparing to Other Niches

-The truth is, pricing benchmarks are niche-specific.
+Pricing benchmarks are niche-specific.
 A fitness creator and an adult content creator have very different optimal price points even with identical subscriber counts.
-Compare within your exact niche.
+Compare within your exact niche, not across the platform.

 Ignoring the Math